-The free version of Grammarly has no restrictions, meaning you can sign up and use it for as long as you want to without any limit or trial period.
+One of the things I love about Grammarly is that you can use it without paying anything.
+The free version of Grammarly has no restrictions, meaning you can use it indefinitely without any limit or trial period.

-- $11.66 a month when you pay annually
+- $12.00 a month when you pay annually ($144.00 in total)

-- $19.98 a month when you pay quarterly
+- $20.00 a month when you pay quarterly

-- $29.95 a month when you pay monthly.
+- $30.00 a month when you pay monthly.

 Free version: What you get

 When the tool finds potential mistakes, it underlines them in red.
-If you are using the web interface, you can then progress through each issue by clicking the sections on the right (Grammar, Punctuation, etc).
+If you are using the web interface, you can then progress through each issue by clicking the sections on the right (Grammar, Punctuation, etc.).
 Or you can click on individual highlighted errors to find out more.

 The free version will catch most of the basic mistakes in your writing as well as suggesting words that you may have meant to use.
 For example, it highlights spelling mistakes: